anotherlink/photonic-desktop/README.md

 # photonic-desktop
-collection of configuration files and images for an nailara themed openbox desktop.
+collection of configuration files and images for a nailara themed openbox desktop.